Best Foster Care Resources for Military Families in Virginia

 On-post housing vs. off-post housing for the home study: On-post housing generally meets Virginia's physical standards, but modification restrictions can create friction.
 Off-post housing gives you more control over the home environment but comes with higher housing costs in Northern Virginia markets where BAH covers most but not all of the premium.
 Neither is inherently better — the key is knowing the requirements in advance.

-Dual approval for foster-to-adopt: For military families, dual approval's protection is worth pursuing even if your current goal is foster care only.
-It costs nothing additional and significantly improves your positioning if PCS orders or an unexpected adoption opportunity arise.
+Dual approval for foster-to-adopt: For military families, dual approval may be worth pursuing even if your current goal is foster care only.
+It does not guarantee a transfer or an adoption opportunity, so ask your LDSS or CPA what it changes for your situation.

 FAQ